-- How do TC40 reports affect a Merchant's account?
+- How do TC40 reports affect a Merchant's chargebacks?

 - How do you know if TC40 reports are impacting your business?